icgc-dcc/dcc-docs/docs/pcawg/data.md

 OpenStack Ceph is compatible with AWS S3, you can use *awscli* client to download Ceph objects.
 To install *awscli*, please follow instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/installing.html).

 Next, you will need to get credentials from PDC.
 Follow the _Login from NIH_ button on this page: [https://bionimbus-pdc.opensciencedatacloud.org/datasets](https://bionimbus-pdc.opensciencedatacloud.org/datasets) you will be directed to login via NIH iTrust.
-Upon success login at NIH, you will be redirected back to PDC where you can now create access key.
+Upon successful login at NIH, you will be redirected back to PDC where you can now create access key.
+If you see `TCGA-PCAWG` is in the project list and you have `download` right, you can proceed with generating access key.

-When you click on *Create access key* button, a popup will show the new access key id and secret key, please copy them and add them to the *awscli* credentials file, usually at here:
+When you click on *Create access key* button, a popup will show the new access key id and secret key.
+Copy the keys and add them to the *awscli* credentials file, which, depending on your system, is usually at here: `~/.aws/credentials`.
-`~/.aws/credentials` depending on your system.
 The file may look like below:

 ```
 [pdc]